 Yes.
-Data providers can update the terms of the offer at any time but doing so will not affect existing subscriptions.
+Data providers can update the terms of the offer at any time, but this will not affect existing subscriptions.
 For subscriptions set to auto-renew, AWS Data Exchange will automatically renew the subscription at the latest terms that the provider specified on or by renewal date, which may be different from the original subscription terms.
-For more information, see Product Subscriptions.
+For more information, see Product subscriptions.

 Q: How are refunds handled?

 AWS Data Exchange requires data providers to specify their refund policy, which you can see on the subscription details page.
-For any refund requests, you will need to contact the provider directly.
-Once a provider approves a refund request, AWS will process and issue the approved refund.
+For any refund requests, you'll need to contact the provider directly.
+After a provider approves a refund request, AWS will process and issue the approved refund.

 Q: How do I know that data I subscribe to is free of any malware?

-Security and Compliance is a shared responsibility between AWS and the customer.
-To promote a safe, secure, and trustworthy service for everyone, AWS Data Exchange scans data published by providers before making it available to subscribers.
+Security and Compliance is a shared responsibility (https://aws.amazon.com/compliance/shared-responsibility-model/) between AWS and the customer.
+To promote a safe, secure, and trustworthy service for everyone, AWS Data Exchange scans data files hosted in S3 buckets it manages before making them available to subscribers.
 If AWS detects malware, AWS will remove the affected file(s).
 AWS Data Exchange does not guarantee that the data you consume as a subscriber is free of any potential malware.
-Customers are encouraged to conduct their own additional due-diligence to ensure compliance with their internal security controls.
+Customers are encouraged to conduct their own additional due diligence to ensure compliance with their internal security controls.
 You can explore many third-party anti-malware and security products in AWS Marketplace.

 Q: How do I remain compliant with applicable data privacy laws when subscribing to AWS Data Exchange products?

 Providers and subscribers are responsible for conducting their own additional due-diligence to ensure compliance with any data privacy laws.
-If you suspect that a data product or AWS Data Exchange resources are being used for abusive or illegal purposes, you can report it using AWS’s abuse report form.
+If you suspect that a data product or AWS Data Exchange resources are being used for abusive or illegal purposes, you can complete and submit the form found on Report Amazon AWS abuse.

 Q: Are there are any restrictions for how AWS Data Exchange and any data obtained through AWS Data Exchange can be used?

-Q: How do I report abusive content and/or request information be removed from a product suspected of abuse?
+Q: How do I report abusive content or request information be removed from a product suspected of abuse?

-If you suspect that a data product or AWS Data Exchange resources are being used for abusive or illegal purposes, you can report it using AWS’s abuse report form and we will investigate.
+If you suspect that a data product or AWS Data Exchange resources are being used for abusive or illegal purposes, you can complete and submit the form found on Report Amazon AWS abuse.
 If AWS learns that our terms are breached in any way, AWS may remove the subscriber’s access to the data product and the data provider or the subscriber may be suspended or terminated from future use of AWS Data Exchange